Ariana Grande Fans Are Convinced Her New Positions Songs Are a Love Letter to Fiancé Dalton Gomez - E! Online

 "Did anyone actuality listen to the lyrics for worst behavior?" one fan tweets.
 "Like it's literally about her and Dalton.
 She's talking about how he should say 'I do' and they are engaged, she's saying to not post any photos and to keep their life personal life private."

 At another point, Grande sings, "This aint no game won't play witcha.
 This time I know I'll stay witcha."
-And it looks like fans could feel the love.
+And it looks like fans can feel the love.

 "Worst behavior: the way I am in love with this songs, her vocals are better than ever and the way she talks about her love for Dalton is making me cry so much," another listener tweets.
 "I love love love this song."